glowkeeper/glowkeeper.github.io/src/content/writing/books/on-slender-strings/chapter_5_-_the_effects/the_effect_on_abis_sister.md

-# The Effect on Abi’s Sister
+# The Effect on Nadia

 *Written in 2012.*